-Boohoo will be tying its generous executive bonuses to environmental, social and environmental (ESG) targets, including improved workers’ rights, following suggestions by British lawmakers in March that the Manchester-based conglomerate “put its money where its mouth is” when it comes to tackling supply-chain abuses in the wake of last summer’s sweatshop imbroglio.
+Boohoo will be tying its generous executive bonuses to environmental, social and corporate governance (ESG) targets, including improved workers’ rights, following suggestions by British lawmakers in March that the Manchester-based conglomerate “put its money where its mouth is” when it comes to tackling supply-chain abuses in the wake of last summer’s sweatshop imbroglio.

 The fast-fashion e-tailer said Wednesday that 15 percent of its executive directors’ performance bonuses for the year through next February will now hinge on the progress of its program to rehabilitate its corporate governance, purchasing and labor-welfare practices, which it instituted after a third-party investigation of its U.K. factories uncovered “widespread if not endemic” problems with low wages and unsafe conditions.